A Derivation of Intelligence from Guided Relation-Creation

 be the field treated as relevant by the guidance-state.

-Field failure occurs when:
+Then field failure occurs when:

-and the omitted part contains viability-relevant differences.
+and the omitted part contains action-relevant, viability-relevant differences.

 So the second contact-condition is:

-20. Return
+19. Return

 Let:

-be the relation produced by action.
+be the relation produced by action in world-condition .

 Return failure occurs when: